Difference-in-Differences with Sample Selection: Extension to Repeated Cross-section

 \section{Extension to Repeated Cross-section}

-In many cases, the researcher might only have access to repeated cross-sections of the population of interest.
-In that case, DiD can still be implemented by comparing the changes in outcomes for the treated and control groups, even though one can no longer match individuals/units over time \citep{sant2020doubly,abadie2005semiparametric,meyer1990workers,finkelstein2002effect}.
+In many cases, the researcher may have access only to repeated cross-sections of the population of interest.
+In that case, DiD can still be implemented by comparing the changes in outcomes for the treated and control groups, even though one can no longer match individuals/units over time \citep{sant2026difference,sant2020doubly,abadie2005semiparametric,meyer1990workers,finkelstein2002effect}.
 That setting is challenging in the presence of sample selection, as we cannot rely on information from subsamples of units observed in both periods or even calculate changes in outcome for specific individuals, as we did in Section \ref{identification}.
-Nevertheless, we can still partially identify the ATT for a latent group of always-observed individuals, as defined below.
+Nevertheless, we can still partially identify the ATT for a latent group of always-observed individuals, as defined below.\footnote{A formal analysis of any efficiency loss from using repeated cross-sections instead of panel data, as explored in \citet{sant2020doubly}, is left for future work.}

 Let $T$ be an indicator for the post-treatment period, such that it equals one if a unit is observed in the post-treatment period and zero otherwise.
 Then, the latent outcome and observed selection is given by and $Y = S\cdot Y^\ast$.
 We develop this scenario with the sampling assumption of no compositional changes.
 This is a frequently imposed assumption with cross-section data \citep{abadie2005semiparametric,callaway2021difference}, and requires sampling observations from the same population across the two periods.
-Formally, \begin{assumption}[Sampling assumption] Assume that $\{(Y_i, D_i, T_i); i=1,2,\ldots, N\}$ consists of independent and identically distributed draws from the following mixture distribution, where $\lambda \equiv \mathbb{P}[T=1]\in (0,1)$ reflects the proportion of observations sampled in the post-treatment period with the joint distribution of $D$ being invariant to $T$. \end{assumption}
+Formally, \begin{assumption}[Sampling assumption] Assume that $\{(Y_i, D_i, T_i); \ i=1,2,\ldots, N\}$ consists of independent and identically distributed draws from the following mixture distribution, where $\lambda \equiv \mathbbm{P}[T=1]\in (0,1)$ reflects the proportion of observations sampled in the post-treatment period, with the joint distribution of $D$ being invariant to $T$. \end{assumption}

 The repeated cross-sections DiD estimand that ignores sample selection is and simply compares the observed outcomes for treated and untreated groups in the pre-treatment and post-treatment periods.

 Since we don't observe the same individuals in both time periods, we define the latent subgroups for each period $T=t$ as follows: